dmitrymomot/gokit/config/README.md

-var ErrParsingConfig = errors.New("failed to parse environment variables into config") var ErrInvalidConfigType = errors.New("invalid config type") var ErrConfigNotLoaded = errors.New("configuration has not been loaded")
+var ErrParsingConfig = errors.New("failed to parse environment variables into config") var ErrInvalidConfigType = errors.New("invalid config type") var ErrConfigNotLoaded = errors.New("configuration has not been loaded") var ErrNilPointer = errors.New("nil pointer provided to config loader")
 ```